mojaloop/documentation/docs/technical/deployment-guide/README.md

 This example backend chart is provided purely as an example and should only be used for PoC environments and testing purposes.

-Further reading can be foundd [here](https://github.com/mojaloop/helm#deploying-backends-best-practice)
+Further reading can be found [here](https://github.com/mojaloop/helm#deploying-backends-best-practice).

 1. Deploy backend